swyphcosmo/vscode-spellchecker/README.md

 ## Release Notes

+* `v1.1.6`:
+	* Words under 50 characters in length will be checked for suggestions.
+The longest English word is 45 characters.
+	* Add setting `ignoreFileExtensions` to ignore spell checking on files with certain extensions
 * `v1.1.5`:
 	* Fixed parsing leading quotation marks didn't work when the marks were in front of a number
 * `v1.1.4`: